DynamoDS/Dynamo/README.md

 See the [Release Notes](https://github.com/DynamoDS/Dynamo/wiki/Release-Notes).

 ## Instrumentation ##
-Dynamo now leverage the same instrumentation component as other Autodesk products which share the opt-in option.
-Those data will be used to enhance the usability of the product.
+Dynamo now leverages the same instrumentation component as other Autodesk products which share the opt-in option.
+The data will be used to enhance the usability of the product.